-This is an internal, incomplete preview of a proposed change to the ACL Anthology.
+This is an internal, temporary preview of a proposed change to the ACL Anthology.

 We identify and analyse three sociolinguistic indicators of radicalisation within online extremist forums: hostility, longevity and social connectivity.
 We develop models to predict the maximum degree of each indicator measured over an individual’s lifetime, based on a minimal number of initial interactions.
 Drawing on data from two diverse extremist communities, our results demonstrate that NLP methods are effective at prioritising at-risk users.
 This work offers practical insights for intervention strategies and policy development, and highlights an important but under-studied research direction.